 In the event that an informal resolution is not possible then the aggrieved member should contact their Area Secretary at the earliest opportunity for Federation assistance in relation to this matter.
 The Federation has a number of highly trained and qualified representatives to assist members in commencing formal grievance procedures.

 Grievances should be raised within 3 months of the incident complained of and should a grievance progress to the Employment Tribunal stage then an ET 1 Form must be submitted within 3 months less one day after the last incident complained of, even if a grievance is in progress.
 This is a strict legal time limit and is why the member is urged to seek assistance as soon as possible.
-Access to the ET 1 Form (IT 1 Form for Claimants in Northern Ireland), and guidelines on how to complete it, can be found on the MOJ website.
+Access to the ET 1 Form, and guidelines on how to complete it, can be found on the MOJ website.

 When a formal grievance is raised, a grievance meeting will be arranged and the DPF will represent the member at that meeting.
 Should the grievance not be upheld, the DPF will continue to represent the member through the appeal stage and if necessary advise on Employment Tribunal procedure.